 On February 25, 2020 (the "Effective Date"), the Company entered into a Put Option Agreement (the "Agreement") with Lyle Berman, Chairman of the Company's Board of Directors.
 Under the Agreement, the Company has an option (the "Option"), in its discretion, to sell shares of its common stock (the "Option Shares") to Mr. Berman for aggregate gross proceeds of up to \$2.0 million, at a purchase price of \$1.963 per Option Share.
 The Company will be required to exercise the Option, if at all, no later than April 9, 2020, at which time the Option will expire.
 The Company has no obligation to sell any Option Shares under the Agreement.
 If the Company exercises the Option, it must do so in full (and not in part), subject to the Exchange Limitations (as defined below).
-On March 9, 2020, the Company exercised the Option by delivering an Option election notice to Mr. Berman.
-On April 7, 2020, the parties executed an amendment to the Agreement and agreed to hold the closing (the "Closing") no later than May 15, 2020
+On March 9, 2020, the Company exercised the Option by delivering an Option election notice; provided, however, that Mr. Berman may, upon delivering written notice to the Company, elect to hold two separate Closings at which the Company will deliver one-half of the Option Shares to the Mr. Berman against Mr. Berman's payment of one-half of the purchase price to the Company.
+If Mr. Berman elects to conduct two Closings, the second Closing will be conducted no later than the one-month anniversary of the first Closing.